-- 1. The terms and conditions upon which Loan Insurance was issued were set out in the relevant Product Disclosure Statements (PDS) and policy cover sheets. - 2.
-Further particulars may be provided after discovery and evidence.

-b. by Allianz:
+- The terms and conditions upon which Loan Insurance was issued were set out in the relevant Product Disclosure Statements (PDS) PDSs and policy cover sheets. - 2.
+Further particulars may be provided after discovery and evidence. - b. by Allianz: - i.
+Motor Equity Insurance (also referred to as "guaranteed asset protection insurance", "GAP insurance", "shortfall insurance", "purchase price insurance" or "value protect insurance"), which purported to insure the consumer against:

-i.
-Motor Equity Insurance (also referred to as "guaranteed asset protection insurance", "GAP insurance", "shortfall insurance", "purchase price insurance" or "value protect insurance"), which purported to insure the consumer against a potential shortfall in the amount they owed under a Finance contract for a Vehicle purchase and the amount of the comprehensive insurance payout on the Vehicle in the event that the Vehicle was written-off;
+- a potential shortfall in the amount they owed under a Finance contract for a Vehicle purchase and the amount of the comprehensive insurance payout on the Vehicle in the event that the Vehicle was written-off, or - 1.2. in the case of purchase price insurance a potential shortfall between the purchase price of a Vehicle and the amount of the comprehensive insurance payout on the Vehicle;

-- The terms and conditions upon which Motor Equity Insurance was issued were set out in the relevant PDS and policy cover sheets. - 2.
-Further particulars may be provided after discovery and evidence.
+- 1. The terms and conditions upon which Motor Equity Insurance was issued were set out in the relevant PDS and policy cover sheets. - 2.
+Further particulars may be provided after discovery and evidence. - ii.

-ii.
 Extended Motor Warranty (Extended Warranty), which purported to cover the cost of repairs and replacement of parts of a Vehicle beyond the original manufacturer's warranty period or the standard warranty period for used cars; and

-- 1. The terms and conditions upon which Extended Warranty was issued were set out in the relevant PDS and policy cover sheets. - 2.
+- 1. The terms and conditions upon which Extended Warranty was issued were set out in: - a. the relevant PDS and policy cover sheets or - a.b. where a PDS was not issued with respect to the Extended Warranty, in the relevant policy document. - 2.
 Further particulars may be provided after discovery and evidence. - iii.
 Tyre and Rim Insurance, which purported to insure against the risk of accidental damage to the wheels or tyres of a Vehicle.

 - 1. The terms and conditions upon which Tyre and Rim Insurance was issued were set out in the relevant PDS and policy cover sheets. - 2.
-Further particulars may be provided after discovery and evidence. - iv.
+Further particulars may be provided after discovery and evidence.

+- iv.
 Trauma and Death Cover underwritten by OnePath for some Loan Insurance products. - 17.
 Each of the Add-On Insurance Products was a financial product within the meaning of section 12BAA of the ASIC Act and sections 763A and 763C of the Corporations Act. - 18.
 By reason of the matters pleaded in paragraphs 9.b, 9.c and 14 to 16, at all material times: - Allianz was, in trade or commerce, engaged in the supply of financial services to the Plaintiffs and the Group Members within the meaning of section 12BAB of the ASIC Act; and - b.
 Allianz provided a financial service within the meaning of sections 766A and 766C of the Corporations Act.